ajsmith607/ajsmith/content/articles/quaddress-cont/index.md

 - metadata
 ---

-After significant time using quaddresses in a real application, I reflect on their effectiveness and propose refinements.
+After significant time using quaddresses in a real application, I reflect on their effectiveness.

 <!--more-->